jasminejade/mPLUG-2/README.md

-# Notes and updates made for CMPE452 (inside the cmpe452 main branch)
+# Notes and updates made for CMPE452 (in main branch)

 ## Requirements ##